 Remember when camcorders were a thing?
 Capturing family videos meant lugging around its oversized case and spare tapes.
 Nowadays, if you have a smartphone, you’ve also got yourself a pocket-sized cinema camera that beats a lot of other digital cameras on the market today.

-The camera technology built into smartphones is becoming so advanced that even film professionals are recommending to use them for their quality and practicality.
+The camera technology built into smartphones is becoming so advanced that even film professionals are recommending them for their quality and practicality.
 And the best thing is, almost everyone already has one!
 So no matter how big or small your marketing budget is, you can create industry-grade video content entirely on your smartphone.

 Now, let’s take a look at how you can get started...